 The Company assesses foreign investment levels periodically to determine if all or a portion of the Company's investments in its foreign subsidiary are indefinitely invested.
-The Company is permanently reinvested in its foreign subsidiary.
+The Company's current intention is to permanently reinvest undistributed earnings of our foreign subsidiary.
 Any required adjustment to the income tax provision would be reflected in the period that the Company changes this assessment.